AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 | SSDT-EXTRAS  | Cosmetic device fixes, optional |
 | DMAR         | See below.
 Requires SSDT-FIXDEV |

-DMAR is a replacement DMA Regions table with protected regions removed.
+DMAR is a replacement DMA Remapping table with protected regions removed.
 Basically, macOS is incompatible with VT-d without some fix, and you have three options:

 1. Disable VT-d in BIOS.
 Probably best option if you don't need it in other OSes.
 2. Use DisableIOMapper quirk in OC.
 OC manual recommends this, but there are also reports that next option sometimes work better.